ramkguru97/Group_6_6162/README.md

 ## Data and Source description:

 ### Datasource:
 The datasets that we used came from [Kaggle](https://www.kaggle.com/) and [World Bank](https://www.worldbank.org/en/home) for our project.
 The data for our food came from this page [Food data](https://www.kaggle.com/dorbicycle/world-foodfeed-production).
+The data specifically focuses on comparison between food produced for human consumption and feed produced for animals.
+The data is collected from The Food and Agriculture Organization of the United Nations for over 245 countries from 1961 to 2013 and consists of 63 columns and 21478 rows.
 The data for our world population datasets came from this page [Population data](https://data.worldbank.org/indicator/SP.POP.TOTL).

-### Introduction to the Dataset:
-The Food and Agriculture Organization of the United Nations provides free access to food and agriculture data for over 245 countries and territories, from the year 1961 to
+The data collected is seperated into population total, population male, population female % of total population male, and % of total population female.
+This data is collected from 245 countries from 1960-2020.

 ## CRISP-DM Process:
 We have undergone these steps as a part of CRISP-DM: